 "Only where you have been on foot have you really been".
 Quote Johann Wolfgang von Goethe

-Day 2: In order not to miss the sunrise, I got up very early.
-The first morning light was already slowly penetrating through the windows of the mountain hut and illuminated the room.
-I had to be careful not to wake anyone up when I started walking.
-The air was cool and fresh, and I heard only the chirping of birds and the rustling of the wind.
-The colors in the sky were slowly changing from dark blue to pink and orange, and the mountains and the landscape were shining in golden light.
-I remember feeling really happy when I experienced this magical moment.
-This moment of silence and hope will hopefully give you strength, because you have a day full of adventure ahead of you on day two.
-You start with an easy descent back the same way to the mountain restaurant Mooserboden.
-There you keep left and follow the path along the reservoir.
-There is also a rope-secured passage, which was reasonable for me with vertigo.
-Then follows the first big highlight.
-The adventurous crossing of the Kapruner Törl.
-Up there, an incredible panorama of the surrounding glacier with the sounding name "Unteres Riffkees" awaits you.
-Then follow the path to the Berghotel-Rudolfshütte.
-Attention: There have been some path changes.
-Keep to the markings and look out for signs.
+Day 2: I got up very early so as not to miss the sunrise.
+The first morning light was already slowly filtering through the windows of the mountain hut and illuminating the room.
+I had to be careful not to wake anyone when I set off.
+The air was cool and fresh and all I could hear was the chirping of the birds and the sound of the wind.
+The colours in the sky gradually changed from dark blue to pink and orange, and the mountains and the landscape shone in golden light.
+I still remember how happy I felt at this magical moment.
+This moment of stillness and hope will hopefully also give you strength, because a full adventure awaits you on day two.
+You start with a descent on the same path back to the Mooserboden mountain restaurant.
+Keep left there and follow the path along the reservoir.
+There is also a passage secured by ropes, but this was manageable for me with a fear of heights.
+This is followed by the first major highlight: the adventurous crossing of the Kapruner Törl.
+At the top, a breathtaking panorama of the surrounding glacier with the evocative name ‘Unteres Riffkees’ awaits you.
+Then follow the path to the Berghotel Rudolfshütte.

-On the high trail I was surprised by a thunderstorm.
-One second lay between lightning and thunder.
-Fortunately: The time between thunder and lightning increased, however, that thunderstorm turned off!
-Thunderstorms can be dangerous especially in the mountains.
-So pay attention to the basic rules about how to behave during thunderstorms.
+I was surprised by a thunderstorm on the high trail.
+There was one second between thunder and lightning.
+Luckily, the time between lightning and thunder grew longer and the thunderstorm turned off!
+Thunderstorms can be dangerous, especially in the mountains.
+So follow the basic rules on behaviour during thunderstorms.

 As there is hardly any shade on your trip and you are also constantly exposed to the air currents, I recommend my beloved "Piz Buin Mountain Sun Cream", which was specially developed for mountaineers, as well as my ultra-light sun cap and wind protection!